 How can you help our CDG community?
-Is easy!
+It is easy!
 Share among your social media and other channels the information we make available within this section and website.
 This raises awareness, accelerates diagnosis, and secures better care and management for our CDG children and adults!

 Our community is in a relentless pursuit of therapies!